-Speed, red light and bus lane cameras are used throughout NSW and operated by the Roads and Maritime Service.
+Speed, red light and bus lane cameras are used throughout NSW and operated by Transport for NSW.
 If you are issued with a fine or have a lawful interest in the offence you can view the camera image online.

 If you weren’t driving at the time of the offence, you can name the person that committed the offence.